 - Jacqueline Kennedy, Assistant Colourist at M&S – ‘Colour trends: from concept to consumer’

 - Andrew Filarowski, SDC’s Technical Director – ‘Learning to Manage Colour’

 - Archroma – ‘The benefits of using engineered colour standards’

 - Russell Thorpe, VeriVide Ltd – ‘Introducing vision based remote colour assessment’

 - Duncan Ross, Commercial Director, AVA CAD CAM – The critical role of digital print and specialist design and colour software in sustainable textile printing

 - Daniel Matthews, Junior Print Designer, Joules – ‘The use of colour in design, through to end product’

 - Afsana Ferdousi, Fashion Designer – ‘Afsana’s Journey in Colouring the Future’

-- With further speakers and a panel discussion.
+- Plus a panel discussion.